The Clan (2015 film): Reception

 The film opened in Argentina on 13 August 2015, to generally positive reviews.
 It had the largest opening weekend of any Argentinean film in history, with a box office total of 32 million pesos and 505,000 tickets sold between its opening Thursday and that Sunday, representing 53% of all cinema-goers, seven times more than the second most viewed film, Ted 2.
 This surpassed the previous record, of the film Wild Tales (2014).
 According to BBC News, 1.5 million people saw the film in its first two weeks of release.

 The film was screened at the Venice Film Festival and Toronto International Film Festival in September 2015.
 Both Variety and The Hollywood Reporter singled out the arresting soundtrack in their reviews; Variety called the choice of music "among the film's most unnerving strategies, reminiscent of Spike Lee's Summer of Sam, in which celebratory pop tunes evoke the era even as they practically serve to encourage the horrors depicted onscreen"; The Hollywood Reporter noted that the "loud, upbeat songs ... provide a counterpoint ... [suggesting] how kidnapping became simply a part of life for the Puccios.
-It's never clearer than in a daring montage sequence that matches Monica's cries of ecstasy during a bout of lovemaking with the cries for help of a kidnapping victim in the family's home.
+It's never clearer than in a daring montage sequence that matches Mónica's cries of ecstasy during a bout of lovemaking with the cries for help of a kidnapping victim in the family's home.
 For these folks, there seems to be a mighty fine line between love and cruelty".

 The film's success led to a 2015 TV mini-series also focused on the Puccio family, Historia de un clan, starring Alejandro Awada.